The Pack Style Engine#

 Initial value: 0

-The amount of space to allocate between the edge of the box, and the edge of content in the box, on the top, right, bottom and left sides, respectively.
+The amount of space to allocate between the edge of the box, and the edge of the content in the box, in CSS pixels.

 A shorthand for setting the top, right, bottom and left padding with a single declaration.